radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 As the message from the previous step stated, you haven't yet added Dapr.
 You also haven't configured the Azure Table Storage state store.
 This step will add both of these things.

 ### Add trait
-First, you should add a *trait* to the `nodeapp` component to add Dapr.
+We will first add a *trait* that describes the Dapr configuration.

-Type the additional content from the following text inside your application definition.
-What's new this time is the `traits` section.
+Expand your `nodeapp` as shown below so that it includes a `traits` section.

 ```txt
 resource app 'radius.dev/Applications@v1alpha1' = {